The Real Danger When You Have An Inner Conflict

 Recovery?
 Not Easy!

-Constant internal conflict will wear you out emotionally which then wears on you physically.
+Constant internal conflict will wear you out emotionally, then physically wear on you.
 You can recover from physical energy loss through rest and sleep, but not emotional energy loss.

 You can’t sleep off an inner conflict.
 And it doesn’t go away when you’re not thinking about it, so it continues to burn up more of your life energy.
 And unless you fix the situation, it will overcome you.

 If you allow your emotional energy levels to be continuously drained without recharging, then your immune system will be affected.
-And once your immune system is compromised, then you have a wide open door for disease and sickness.
+And once your immune system is compromised, you have a wide-open door for disease and sickness.

 The proof is the fact that autoimmune diseases are running rampant these days.